zdenekdev/stand-up/README.md

 <div align='center'><img style="width:25%" src='https://raw.githubusercontent.com/zdenekdev/stand-up/main/images/New%20Project.png'/></div>
 <h2>About the project</h2>

-<p><b>The Stand up events</b> web application allows users to search for stand up events and shows featuring their favorite comedians.
+<p><b>The Stand up events</b> web application enables users to search for stand up events and shows featuring their favorite comedians.
 This web application allows to filter events by country, city, and selected date range.
-Additionally, users can add new events and delete existing ones.
+Additionally, users can <b>add new events and delete existing ones.</b>
 </p>
 <p>To allow users to select custom date ranges, I have used <a href="https://www.npmjs.com/package/react-date-range">react-date-range</a> library and the date utility library <a href="https://date-fns.org/">date-fns</a> for managing default date ranges.</p>
 <p>
 I have also used Redux for managing and updating the application state and Firebase as the cloud-based database.
 </p>

-👉 Live Demo: <a href='https://stand-up-silk-five.vercel.app/'>Stand up events Demo</a>
+👉 Live Demo: <a href='https://stand-up-events.vercel.app/'>Stand up events Demo</a>

 <h3>Build with:</h3>